Siryoos/FarsiTranscribe/README.md

 ### Persian Model Integration

-This project now uses the **`nezamisafa/whisper-persian-v4`** model by default - a fine-tuned Whisper large-v3 model specifically optimized for Persian/Farsi transcription.
+This project uses the **`nezamisafa/whisper-persian-v4`** model by default - a fine-tuned Whisper large-v3 model specifically optimized for Persian/Farsi transcription.
 This model provides superior accuracy for Persian language compared to the standard Whisper models.

 ### Command Line